AgnosPCB/documentation/docs/maintenance/Conveyor_integration.md

 6. **A full cycle runs end to end**, with a known-good board and with a known-bad board, and the line controller receives the correct PASS and FAIL result each time.
 7. **Reports are being written** to PCB_OUT and are reachable from your MES.
-8. **Failure behaviour is correct.** Stop the AOI software mid-cycle and confirm the line controller detects the loss and stops feeding boards rather than passing them through uninspected.
+8. **Failure behavior is correct.** Stop the AOI software mid-cycle and confirm the line controller detects the loss and stops feeding boards rather than passing them through uninspected.